 Find Sellers With Reonomy Comps

-Once you identify a property of interest, you can also view its comparables to find other similar assets.
+If your firm is looking for multiple acquisitions in a specific market, you can start by identifying a single property of interest, and then view its comparables to find other similar assets.

-What you might do is look up a property of interest, or even look up a property you’ve already brokered, then simply click Reonomy’s “Comps” button, which will take you to a list of similar assets.
+What you might do is look up a property matching your criteria, or even a property already in your portfolio, then simply click Reonomy’s “Comps” button, which will take you to a list of comparable assets.

 Comps are used to understand asset values, but can also be helpful in spotting additional opportunity that falls within your typical scope.